-There are many ways to extract the apk file from Android Device (video tutorial).
-Some of them are as simple as copy-pasting a URL, while others require you to root your smartphones.
-Now, why take a difficult route when there are simpler ones, right?
+There are many ways to extract the apk file from and Android Device.
+Some of them are as simple as copy-pasting a URL, while others require you to root your smartphone.
+But, why take a difficult route when there are simpler ones, right?
 So here are five simple ways to extract apk files from your Android smartphone and tablet.

 What is a .apk file?